-When used as a drink topping (such as on boba), coconut water is present in the most considerable amount to not interfere with any other flavours.
-On the other hand, when eaten on its own as coconut cubes, a dim sum dessert, it has more presence and body.
+When coconut jelly is a drink topping (such as on boba), coconut water is present in the most considerable amount to not interfere with any other flavours.
+On the other hand, when eaten on its own as coconut cubes, pudding or a dim sum dessert, it has more presence and body.
 This is thanks to the larger quantity of the fruit’s milk and cream.

 How to Enjoy

-The possibilities for coconut jelly are genuinely endless.
+The possibilities for this dessert are genuinely endless.
 You can add it to drinks, enjoy it on its own as a refreshing dessert or snack, or add it to any number of things.
 In addition, many cultures utilize similar preparations in their desserts.